Skip to main content

 How to Make It

-3. 3Pour in water and simmer until cooked.
+3. 3Pour in about 4 cups of water and simmer for 45 minutes, until the beef is tender.

 Ingredients